noahehall/theBookOfNoah/0current/security/auth.md

 - JSON Web Encryption: JWE; an encrypted JWT token

-- token revocation: cancels a token via API; in practice this is a required extension
+- token revocation: cancels a token via API

+  - in practice this is a required extension

 - token introspection: examines an (opaque) token to describe its contents & determine if its still valid

+  - mandatory if using token revocation (which you should)
+  - client apps can query the auth server to determine if a token is still valid

+- dynamic client registration: defines a consistent API for creating OAuth clients

+  - enables systems to register themselves with the auth server for requesting tokens
+  - useful in self-service API dev portals; where developers register their app clients for requesting tokens for their app users

-- dynamic client registration
+- dynamic client management: edit & manage clients that have registered to an auth server

-- authorization server metadata discovery
+- authorization server metadata discovery: like an OPTIONS request; query the auth server for its oauth discovery doc

+  - auth server capabilities
+  - auth server endpoints
+  - ^ enables you to configure your auth client on the fly

 - OpenID Connect: OIDC; special use case of auth design specifically for SSO and sharing profile information